elukashova/rs-random/simon/simon-says.md

 - The game consists of **5 rounds** and **3 levels of difficulty**.
 In each round, the user must repeat **a sequence of keyboard symbols** based on the level of difficulty.
 - The levels of difficulty are:
-    - **Easy**: only numbers;
+    - **Easy**: only numbers (0-9);
-    - **Medium**: only letters;
+    - **Medium**: only letters (a-z);
-    - **Hard**: letters and numbers.
+    - **Hard**: letters (a-z) and numbers (0-9).
-- **No special symbols or special characters are allowed** in the sequence.
+- The same symbol can be used **multiple times** in a sequence.
+- For the letters, both upper and lower case letters **are allowed** and are treated as **the same symbol** _(e.g. if the sequence has the letter "a", it is also possible to type "A")_.
 - The first round starts with **2 symbols** based on the level of difficulty.
-- Each new round increases the sequence length by **two symbols**.
+- Each new round provides a new **randomly generated** sequence, increasing the sequence length by **two symbols**.
-- **A rounds counter** displays the current round.
-- There is always an **indicator of the current level of difficulty**.
 - The user can use both **virtual** _(by clicking keys on the screen)_ and **physical** keyboards _(by pressing keys on their keyboard)_ to play the game.
 - Handling NumPad events **is not required**.
+NumPad inputs can be ignored during the game.
-- Pressing keys with symbols that are not part of the current difficulty level **should be ignored** during the game.
+- Pressing keys with symbols that are not part of the current difficulty level **must be ignored** during the game _(e.g. for the "Medium" level, pressing any not a-z key must be ignored)_.

 ##### Initial game screen

 - The initial game screen displays:
     - The “Start” button.
     - An option to choose the level of difficulty (e.g., a switcher, a drop-down menu, etc.).
 If the user hasn’t played the game before, the “Easy” level is preselected by default.
-    - A virtual keyboard with only the symbols based on the preselected level of difficulty.
-The symbols can be displayed in a random order and shape (there is no need to reproduce the look and feel of a real keyboard).
+    - A virtual keyboard displaying only the symbols corresponding to the selected difficulty level: numbers 0-9 for the “Easy” level, letters A-Z for the “Medium” level, and both numbers and letters for the “Hard” level.
+The symbols can be arranged in a random order and layout (there is no need to reproduce the look and feel of a real keyboard).
 - If the user changes the level of difficulty, the virtual keyboard is updated accordingly.

 ##### Starting the game

 - To start the first round, the user clicks the “Start” button.
-- After clicking the "Start" button, it is not possible to change the level of difficulty.
+- After clicking the "Start" button:
+    - It is not possible to change the level of difficulty.
+    - An indicator of the current level of difficulty is always visible on the game screen.
+    - There is a rounds counter that displays the current round number.
 - When the first round begins, the “Start” button disappears and is replaced by the “Repeat the sequence” and “New game” buttons.
 - Only after clicking the “Start” button is the first sequence shown by simulating the typing of the corresponding symbols on the virtual keyboard.
 The typing simulation should be clear: the symbols are “typed” one after another, and the corresponding keys are highlighted.
 - The user can click the “Repeat the sequence” button **only once per round**.
-After that, the “Repeat the sequence” button becomes disabled until the next round.
+After that, the “Repeat the sequence” button becomes disabled until the next round (if the user successfully completes the current round).
-- After clicking the “Repeat the sequence” button, the sequence is reproduced one more time.
-If the user has already made an incorrect attempt in the current round, the round is reset.
+- After clicking the “Repeat the Sequence” button:
+    - The same sequence is reproduced one more time.
+    - If the user has already made an incorrect attempt in the current round, the round is reset by clearing the feedback about the incorrect attempt.
+    - If the user has already started to give a correct answer without finishing it, the round is reset by "removing" the information about inserted symbols, so that the user can start typing the sequence again from its beginning.
 - No user input (clicking or pressing keys) is allowed during the typing simulation, and all buttons are disabled.
 - Once the typing simulation is finished, the buttons are enabled and user input is allowed.
 If the user has already clicked the “Repeat the sequence” button, this button remains disabled.

 ##### User interaction

-- When answering by clicking the keys on the virtual keyboard, these keys are highlighted upon clicking.
+- When the user answers by clicking keys on the virtual keyboard, the clicked keys are momentarily highlighted upon clicking to provide visual feedback.
-- When answering by pressing keys on the physical keyboard, the corresponding keys on the virtual keyboard are highlighted upon pressing.
+- When answering by pressing keys on the physical keyboard, the corresponding keys on the virtual keyboard are briefly highlighted upon pressing to provide visual feedback.
 - A correct answer is automatically recognized after the user presses **the last key in the sequence**.
 No additional submit action is required.
 - An incorrect answer is immediately detected upon the **first wrong key press** in the sequence.
 - The user is allowed only **one incorrect attempt per round**.
-After a second incorrect attempt, the game is considered over and the “Repeat the sequence” button, if still enabled, becomes disabled.
+After a second incorrect attempt in the same round, the game is considered over and the “Repeat the sequence” button, if still enabled, becomes disabled.
+The user is allowed only one incorrect attempt per round.
-- At any moment (except during the typing simulation), the user can click the “New game” button to restart the game from the **initial game screen** _(see "Initial game screen" section above)_.
-The preselected level of difficulty should be the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).
+- At any moment (except during the typing simulation), the user can click the “New game” button to restart the game from the **initial game screen** _(see "Initial game screen" section above for details)_.
+The preselected level of difficulty will remain the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).

 ##### Feedback and Progression

 - Clear feedback is provided after each answer, whether correct or incorrect.
 This can be implemented through a message, sound, or visual cue.
-Feedback for an incorrect answer should appear immediately after the first incorrectly clicked or pressed key, while feedback for a correct answer should only be displayed after the entire sequence has been repeated correctly.
+- Feedback for an incorrect answer should appear immediately after the first incorrectly clicked or pressed key, while feedback for a correct answer should only be displayed after the entire sequence has been repeated correctly.
+- Any feedback should disappear from the screen as soon as the user interacts with the game (e.g., by clicking the “Next” button, pressing/clicking any key on the virtual keyboard, etc).
-- When the user answers correctly, the “Repeat the sequence” button is replaced by the “Next” button.
+- When the user answers correctly, the “Repeat the sequence” button is immediately replaced by the “Next” button, allowing the user to proceed to the following round.
-- After clicking the “Next” button, the new round starts by reproducing the next sequence, and the rounds counter is updated accordingly.
+- After clicking the “Next” button, the new round starts by immediately reproducing the next sequence, and the rounds counter is updated accordingly.
 - The sequence is **randomly generated** for each new round according to the selected level of difficulty, meaning a **completely new** combination is created each time the user clicks the “Next” button.
-Adding two new symbols to the previous sequence **is not allowed**.
+The sequence length increases by two symbols each round without simply appending new symbols to the previous sequence.
+Just adding two new symbols to the previous sequence **is not allowed**.
 - Upon successfully completing the 5th round, feedback is provided (through a message, sound, or visual cue) to indicate that the game is over, and the “Repeat the sequence” button, if still enabled, becomes disabled.
-- The user can play again by clicking the “New game” button, which restarts the game from the **initial game screen** _(see "Initial game screen" section above)_.
+- The user can play again by clicking the “New game” button, which restarts the game from the **initial game screen** _(see "Initial game screen" section above for details)_.
 The preselected level of difficulty should be the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).

 ### Main functional requirements